-NOTE: The engine will not start unless the shifter/throttle control is in the neutral position!
+NOTE: The engine will not start unless the shifter/ throttle control is in the neutral position!

-To the right of the boat operator is the shift/throttle lever.
-Any time the boat engine is OFF, the lever should be in the center upright position, which is Neutral (meaning the boat is not in gear).
-Boats are not equipped with a "Park" gear as land-based vehicles are.
+To the right of the boat operator is the shift/ throttle lever.
+Any time the boat engine is OFF, the lever should be upright, which is Neutral (meaning the boat is not in gear).
+Boats are not equipped with a Park gear as land-based vehicles are.

-At the base of the throttle is a Push button.
-Pushing on the button disengages the transmission, thereby allowing use of the throttle without engaging the transmission.
+At the base of the throttle is a shift lock knob.
+Pulling out on the knob disengages the transmission, thereby allowing use of the throttle without engaging the transmission.
 This is used for warm-up of the engine while it is still in Neutral.
-Be sure to position the throttle vertically (in Neutral) before re-engaging the transmission by again pushing the button.
+Be sure to position the throttle vertically (in Neutral) before re-engaging the transmisthrottle shifter/ steering wheel sion by depressing the knob.